Cities Matter: Capacity building in sub-Saharan African megacities for transformational climate change mitigation

 Objective and activities

-Megacities in sub-Saharan Africa are severely affected by climate change and are responsible for a large proportion of greenhouse gas emissions; so far, however, the technical know-how to develop appropriate mitigation strategies has been lacking.
+Megacities in sub-Saharan Africa are severely affected by climate change and are submitting a large proportion of greenhouse gas emissions.
 The project supports technical capacity building for long-term climate action plans.
-Innovative, uniform and comprehensive approaches are also being developed to promote low-emission urban development – and mechanisms are identified to improve the national and local integration of mitigation measures.
-One key element of this project is to employ an administrative, climate protection city advisor to integrate internal and external interest groups, facilitate knowledge transfer within the regions and ensure the sustainability of the project.
-Underpinned by existing examples in cities, instruments for greenhouse gas balancing and the management of monitoring, reporting and verification measures (MRV) are developed together with the cities in communal workshops.
-The project is part of the IKI Corona Response Package.
+Comprehensive approaches are also being developed to promote low-emission urban development – and mechanisms are identified to improve the national and local integration of mitigation measures.
+One key element of this project is to employ an administrative, climate protection city advisor to integrate internal and external interest groups, facilitate as sustainable knowledge transfer to other cities.
+Instruments for greenhouse gas balancing and the management of monitoring, reporting and verification measures (MRV) are developed together with the cities.
+As part of the Corona Response Package the project identifies measures that create green jobs and contribute to low-carbon and resilient urban development These are then prioritised in the development of climate action plans.

 State of implementation/results